-IS EG Halal is the only entity exclusively authorized by the Government of Egypt to certify Halal exports from North and South America and India to the Egyptian and Middle Eastern markets.
+Who are we?
+IS EG Halal is the only entity exclusively authorized by the Government of Egypt to certify Halal exports worldwide.

 Who are our clients?
-Any entity from North and South America interested in exporting foods and other products to Egypt and the Muslim world.
+Any entity worldwide interested in exporting foods and other products to Egypt and the Muslim world.

 IS EG will send an inspector to your location, to verify that Islamic rules and practices are being adhered to during animal slaughter.
 Once our inspectors approve the facility and process you may begin to produce certified Halal products.

-Once your location is approved, IS EG will provided a supervisor to continue overseeing the facility.
+Once your location is approved, IS EG will provide a supervisor to continue overseeing the facility.
 This supervisor will provide ease of mind that all produce is Halal.

 When products are approved by an IS EG supervisor we will certify the produce as Halal.
 You will have official documentation that your product is Halal and will have the ability to sell it as so.